OpenInternet/saferjourno/content/chapters/chapter-3.en.md

 **General**

-* Journalists more often than not are using their personal devices for work-related content.
+* Journalists often use their personal devices for work-related content.
 * Money is an issue for journalists, especially freelancers, when it comes to buying new devices.
 Newsrooms are not always able or willing to provide staff with work devices.
 Smaller newsrooms also lack the expertise on how to manage and secure devices.
 Newsroom IT often focuses on basic functions, such as setting up email and computers, and can sometimes lack more specialised security experience, especially concerning threats against journalists.
 * Media workers are likely to be using old devices, especially Android phones, which they often will not have updated.
 Media outlets may be using desktop computers which are using older versions of Microsoft software.
 * The use of pirated software is very common among journalists in certain regions of the world.